barringtonbrook/barringtonbrook.github.io/content/about.md

 We are currently using the scrum framework to organise and manage our work.
 That means we have decide on sprint tickets in week/two week blocks, have daily scrum meetings as well as retrospectives.

+## My Journey to becoming an apprentice

+In 2021, I had been working with one organisation for a number of years and felt like I wanted a change.
+I had an interest in computers had written some simple programs.
+I considered that this interest might offer a potential candidate for the career change I had been searching for.
+After looking on the internet, I came across this apprenticeship and I thought that being able to learn while studying would be an invaluable opportunity, so I promptly applied.

 ## Universal Credit

 ## DWP digital